-Reading questions (20%): For each week I will have prepared reading questions ahead of time usually consisting of a few questions where you will have to do the reading in order to understand and answer the questions and you will have to put some thought and reflection into answering.
-Your total score will max out at 20 points (they are worth 2 points each) so if you are doing well, you may be able to skip some.
-You must be present and on time in class on a day you get credit for a reading assignment.

-Take-home assignments (80%): We will have a total of six take-home assignments due throughout the semester.
+- Reading questions (30%): For every single class (after the first one) I will have prepared reading questions ahead of time usually consisting of a few questions where you will have to do the reading in order to understand and answer the questions and you will have to put some thought and reflection into answering.
+Your total score will max out at 30 points (they are worth 2 points each) so if you are doing well, you may be able to skip some.
+You must be present and on time in class on a day you get credit for a reading assignment. - Take-home assignments (70%): We will have a total of five take-home assignments due throughout the semester.
 These will be a combination of homework problems and short essays.